 2D codes can encode a URL so you can scan your code, go to an asset webpage and see all the asset information you need.
 You can share and update asset information.
 You can record information such as who serviced it, when it was serviced and what was done to it.

-Asset Tags have many benefits that can help simplify how you manage your assets.
+Asset Tag Labels have many benefits that can help simplify how you manage your assets.

 Before starting on your asset management journey, it would be beneficial to take a complete inventory of your assets, record all asset information, create tags that can be read by both scanners and the human eye, and most importantly develop strict controls for tracking assets as they are acquired, moved, maintained, and disposed of.
 This will ensure the information will be accurate, and any decisions made will be based on up to date information.